TO BE DEVELOPED, TO BE CONTINUED

 PAST PAPER // PRESENT MARKS

 This collaborative project of unique camera-less photograms was made at Robert Rauschenberg’s property in Captiva, Florida.
 The images – created using expired 1970s gelatin silver paper found in Rauschenberg’s darkroom – were submerged and exposed in his swimming pool and then developed and fixed with expired chemistry.
-Odette England and her collaborator Jennifer Garza-Cuen employed an array of interventions before immersing the expired paper in water.
+Odette England and Jennifer Garza-Cuen employed an array of interventions before immersing the expired paper in water.
 Exposures were made overnight and throughout the day, allowing different levels and intensities of sunlight, moonlight, and water to penetrate the paper.
 Order a signed copy.